Daniela López, PE

 Credentials & Certifications

-• Licensed Professional Engineer in Texas and Arkansas
+• Licensed Professional Engineer in Texas, Arkansas, District of Columbia, Maryland, Oklahoma, and Massachusetts

 • BS in Civil Engineering from the University of Dayton